nqlongdl/nqlongdl.github.io/_posts/2024-08-14-the-well-grounded-rubyist.md

 ### 1.1 Basic Ruby Language literacy
 Ruby is the interpreter, Ruby is the language \
 Use irb to mess around \
-identifier tree:
+Identifier tree:
-- variables
+- Variables
-  - local: local variable used in a scope
+  - Local: local variable used in a scope
-  - instance: instance variable of object, prefix with @
+  - Instance: instance variable of object, prefix with @
-  - class: class variable for class, prefix with @@
+  - Class: class variable for class, prefix with @@
-  - global: global variable, prefix with $ \
+  - Global: global variable, prefix with $ \
-- constants: constants follow all cap underscore convention.
+- Constants: constants follow all cap underscore convention.
-- keywords: stuff like `def`, `if` and `__file__`
+- Keywords: stuff like `def`, `if` and `__file__`
-- methods names: follow same rules and conventions as local variables (but can end with `?`, `!`, `=`)
+- Methods names: follow same rules and conventions as local variables (but can end with `?`, `!`, `=`)

 Usually local, instance and class all follow camel_case convention, global follow all caps underscore convention.